JPMorgan Chase designed a workplace for the future. Here’s what that looks like post-RTO

 The investment banking firm emphasizes skills over education.
 Where once JPMorgan required college degrees for many of its financial services positions—including bank tellers—75% of job openings the bank posted in the U.S. in 2018 didn’t require a college degree.
 Instead of degrees being the de facto qualification for JPMorgan positions, the bank and other financial institutions hope to better “[identify] the skills we need and [to understand] the skills and education our employees have,” according to the bank’s head of human resources.
 To accomplish this, JPMorgan has paired up with community colleges and social-equity foundations to provide more practical job training.

-Operational efficiencies will be one of the challenges to JPMorgan Chase’s new in-office and remote-work model.
-At the megabank and other hybrid workspaces, these challenges will partly revolve around office occupancy.
 Businesses that have embraced hybrid work have learned that optimizing the spaces throughout the office—when many workers might not be present—is key to reducing waste.

 Achieving spatial efficiency

 Tools are evolving to help businesses manage office spaces in the hybrid landscape.
 IoT sensors detect daylight, temperature, and noise.
 This data allows office designers and business leaders to understand where people like to work, which desk they like to use, what hour a conference room is most popular, which day of the week a wing is vacant, or what hour that wing is jam-packed.
-Even JPMorgan’s CEO has how many chairs are in the building on his mind.

 With room- and desk-occupancy data, employees and facility managers can use office booking software, desk hoteling, hot desking, and free-address seating to find the optimal space for those key moments of collaboration or creative solitude.
-Some firms are even using AI to create floor designs that ergonomically orchestrate desks, a.c. units, elevators, staircases, espresso bars, dining tables, lighting, furniture, and every other Class A amenity these offices of the future offer.
+Some firms are even using AI to create floor designs that ergonomically orchestrate desks, AC units, elevators, staircases, espresso bars, dining tables, lighting, furniture, and every other Class A amenity these offices of the future offer.

 JPMorgan’s amorphous HQ